tee0402/PaperTraderScheduled/README.md

-# Scheduled Firebase function for Paper Trader
+# Scheduled function for Paper Trader
-Node.js week-nightly scheduled Firebase function for updating portfolio values history for each user in Paper Trader
+Scheduled Firebase cloud function using Node.js for updating portfolio values histories after each day